In This Section

 Join the AES Student community today!

-Meet Miquel Cuxart from Barcelona, Spain, who received a Gold Award in Category 3 of the Student Recording Competition.
+Meet Michal Lech from Gdansk, Poland, who received a Gold Award in the Student Design Competition.

 Tell us a little bit about yourself: Where are you from?
 What do you study?
 How did you discover your passion for audio?